 Qualified Tuition Programs (529 plans) - Earnings grow tax-deferred and distributions are tax-free when used for qualified post-secondary education costs.
-As of 2018, 529 plan savings can also be withdrawn tax-free for up to \$10,000 per year in elementary and secondary school tuition expenses and, as of 2019, for up to \$10,000 in student loan repayment (lifetime limit per borrower).
+Starting in 2018, 529 plan savings can also be withdrawn tax-free for up to \$10,000 per year in elementary and secondary school tuition expenses and, starting in 2019, for up to \$10,000 in student loan repayment (lifetime limit per borrower).